lweith/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 - If the access token key is compromised, an attacker can invoke protected APIs until the access token expires but cannot obtain new tokens.
 - If the refresh token key is compromised, an attacker can redeem the refresh token and obtain new access tokens, binding them to an attacker-controlled access token key.
 Separation merely forces AS interaction.

-Implementers SHOULD store the refresh-token key in a hardened or server-side environment and allow the access-token key to reside in a more transient context such as a front-end instance or mobile device.
+Implementers SHOULD store the refresh-token key in an HSM or hardened server-side environment and MAY allow the access-token key to reside in a more transient context such as a front-end instance or mobile device.
 Key separation materially reduces the blast radius of access token key compromise but does not reduce the impact of a full refresh token key compromise.

 ## Replay Protection and Nonces